 On successful completion of this module students should be able to:

-- Demonstrate an understanding of the philosophies of manual therapy techniques and apply clinical reasoning, functional anatomy, biomechanics and understanding of the effects to clinical examples.
+3. Demonstrate an understanding of the philosophies of manual therapy techniques and apply clinical reasoning, functional anatomy, biomechanics and understanding of the effects to clinical examples

-- Comprehend, analyse and formulate case notes pertinent to Sports Therapy practices.
+6. Comprehend and analyse case notes pertinent to Sports Therapy practices

 Formative assessment strategies are implemented on weekly basis in the form of online self-assessments during independent study and peer assessments during practical classes.